With a hardwood body, mechanical switches & custom-sculpted keycaps, it's a dream to type on. It comes with source code & a screwdriver.

 It adjusts to fit your hands and your desk

 Out of the box, the Model 01 provides a pretty comfortable experience for the vast majority of people who've tried it.
 However, your hands and your work setup aren't necessarily the same as ours, so we've designed the Model 01 to be easy for you to adjust and customize.
 The two halves of the keyboard are joined together by a center bar.
-Your Model 01 will come with both a flat bar and a "tented" bar.
-We're publishing the mounting specification, so you'll be able to build your own center bar, too.
+Your Model 01 comes with both a flat bar and a "tented" bar, as well as a pair of adjustable stands.

 The most standard configuration of the Model 01 places the two halves of the keyboard flat on your desk.
 If you're not used to an ergonomic keyboard or plan to use the Model 01 on your lap, the flat configuration will feel most natural to you.